michielbdejong/documents/data-format.md

 ## Base Folder Structure

 There should be at least one directory in the directory tree root, named as the domain name to be hosted.
 In each such directory, there should then be two subdirectories: 'yunohost' and 'bouncer'.
-These store date for the `server-wide/yunohost` and `server-wide/bouncer` docker images from https://github.com/indiehosters/dockerfiles.git.
+These store data for the `server-wide/yunohost` and `server-wide/bouncer` docker images from https://github.com/indiehosters/dockerfiles.git.
 Additional folders should match a subdirectory of the `per-user` directory in the same git repository, and store data as defined by those Docker containers.

 ## Semantics